 - 7 Eye-Opening Statistics That Will Make You Consider Navigation as Top Priority

-Cavaraty are also pretty aware of their customers needs and that’s shown in how each item is directly related to those needs.
-Customers can easily find what they’re looking for just by hovering over the top menu .
+Cavaraty is also pretty aware of their customer’s needs and that’s shown in how each item is directly related to those needs.
+Customers can easily find what they’re looking for just by hovering over the top menu.

 The bigger a search box is, the better.
 A user should be able to easily locate your search box when other navigation options have failed.

 Take Zara’s online store as an example.
-Zara have installed a big search box right in the center of the page, and it is sticky; i.e., the search box will always be in its place in front of your eyes no matter how far down you go in the page.
+Zara has installed a big search box right in the center of the page, and it is sticky; i.e., the search box will always be in its place in front of your eyes no matter how far down you go on the page.

 For example, Amazon’s autocomplete is very helpful and accurate.
 Not only that, but the search results return accurate results even for misspelled product names.
-Imagine how does this affect the store’s conversion rate !
+Imagine how does this affects the store’s conversion rate!

 Continuing on the eye-tracking patterns of users, we bet they’ll love to see a benefits bar on top of the page encouraging them to make a purchase decision from you over your competitors: what makes your offer unique, why should they trust you, and what benefits do you provide?